 How much does insurance cost for a retail shop?

-For a small retail shop, basic public liability and contents cover typically costs $1,000 - $3,000 per year.
-A comprehensive package including public liability ($2M), material damage, stock cover, theft, glass, business interruption, and employer's liability may cost $3,000 - $12,000+ per year.
-Premiums vary significantly based on stock value, location, security measures, type of retail, and claims history.
+A small retail shop can expect basic public liability and contents cover to cost $1,200 to $3,500 per year.
+A comprehensive package including public liability ($5M), material damage, stock cover, theft, glass, business interruption and workers compensation may range from $3,500 to $14,000 per year.
+Premiums vary significantly based on stock value, location, security measures, retail type and claims history.

 Does my insurance cover shoplifting?

-Standard retail insurance policies typically cover burglary (forced entry) and may cover theft by employees, but shoplifting (customer theft during trading hours) is generally excluded or subject to specific conditions.
+Standard retail policies typically cover burglary (forced entry) and may cover employee theft, but shoplifting (customer theft during trading hours) is generally excluded or subject to specific conditions.
 Some policies offer limited shoplifting cover as an add-on.
-Discuss your specific shoplifting exposure with your insurer if this is a concern.
+Discuss your shoplifting exposure with your insurer if this is a significant concern.

 Am I covered for online sales?